-Frances Goldin has created quite a legacy over her long life.
+Frances Goldin created quite a legacy over her long life.
 Thanks to her, generations of New Yorkers have lived in affordable housing.
-She has also provided unconditional maternal support for countless people, no matter who they are or who they love.
+She also provided unconditional maternal support for countless people, no matter who they are or who they love.

 And in 2014, with her 90th birthday approaching, she achieved her personal goal of publishing a book on socialism, coming out with Imagine: Living in a Socialist USA.

 In the winter of 2019, Frances’ health began to fail.
 Shortness of breath from worsening congestive heart failure (CHF) landed her in the emergency room.
-Never one to shy away from advocating for herself, Frances, who has some mild dementia, made her wishes clear.
+Never one to shy away from advocating for herself, Frances, who had some mild dementia, made her wishes clear.
 “I never want to go to the hospital again,” she told her family.

 Her legacy of activism also includes the literary agency she founded more than 40 years ago, the Frances Goldin Literary Agency, which represents books that make a difference in the world and add to the cultural conversation.

 Sally describes herself and her sister as classic “Red Diaper babies.”
 Frances and her husband, Morris, were active in the American Labor Party (he was blacklisted in the 1950s), and Goldin family values always revolved around social justice and advocacy.
 Sally remembers a family trip to Los Angeles to visit her grandparents when she was about eight.
 She and her sister fell in love with California, and when it came time to leave they staged a protest.
 “I told Reeni, who was all of five, ‘We have to have a picket line,’” Sally remembers.
 “We paraded around our grandparents’ house, chanting, ‘Let’s stay in LA.
 Let’s stay in LA.’
 We were raised to think that’s what you do.
 You don’t always win, but you always put up a good fight.”